ruturajwavhal/java-interview-preparation/README.md

 | When to Use   | Fixed text             | Multi-threaded modifications    | Single-threaded modifications |

 Note -
 Specifically, "two or more threads cannot call the methods of StringBuffer simultaneously" implies that only one thread can execute a synchronized method of a StringBuffer instance at any given time.
+When one thread enters a synchronized method (like append(), insert(), delete(), etc.) of a StringBuffer object, a lock is acquired on that object.
+Any other thread attempting to call a synchronized method on the same StringBuffer object will be blocked and forced to wait until the first thread releases the lock.

 ⭐ Super-short interview answer (20 seconds)

 String is immutable.
 StringBuffer and StringBuilder are mutable.